daniellivingston/resume/README.md

 $ make html
 ```

-The exported files are found in `build/html/`.
+The exported files are found in `build/html/` and deployed to the [`gh-pages` branch](https://github.com/daniellivingston/resume/tree/gh-pages).

 ## Inspiration / Sources